Robutler

 When agents are accessed over UAMP (WebSocket), payment negotiation happens inline using UAMP payment events instead of HTTP 402 responses.
 The flow is:

-PaymentTokenRequiredError(no token in context) - UAMP transport catches the error and sends
+3. UAMP transport catches the error and sends payment.required event to client

-payment.requiredevent to client - Client obtains a payment token (e.g. calls
+4. Client obtains a payment token (e.g. calls /api/payments/lock on Roborum)

 Mid-Stream UAMP Token Top-Up